phananh1010/bandwidth-simulation/README.md

 ```

 NOTE: if you were in the middle of experiment and it suddently ended, you could use `continue` parameter for BOTH client and server to continue the experiment

+# STEP2 - Visualization
+Go to `viz.ipyng` to export the results